Lodin/lazyx/README.md

     .do(({name, value}) => console.log(name, value));
 }
 ```
-As a `name` will be used the whole path to current Transformer in the Transformers map divided by
+Parameter `name` is the whole path to current Transformer in the Transformers map divided by
 period with `store` in the beginning.
 E.g. `"store.nested1.nested2"` for
 ```typescript
 const transformers = {